airbnb/okreplay/src/docs/index.md

 ### Tape modes

-Betamax supports three different read/write modes for tapes.
+Betamax supports different read/write modes for tapes.
 The tape mode is set by adding a `mode` argument to the `@Betamax` annotation.

 `READ_WRITE`
 : This is the default mode.
 If the proxy intercepts a request that matches a recording on the tape then the recorded response is played back.
 Otherwise the request is forwarded to the target URI and the response recorded.